snowdj/Social-Media-Analytics-in-Universties/readme.md

 Some code were obtained in parts from various sources such as Google, Stackoverflow, R Bloggers.
 A special thanks to Jefferey Breen.
 I have used his sentiment classfication technique for my analysis.
 A special thanks to Kaggle as well.
 The API keys provided here are only for indicative purposes.
 You will have to obtain your own API keys for the analysis (since hosted in public domain)

+For more detailed analysis, please refer the report - https://goo.gl/FlD5L5